 You also need to decide on a confidence level.
 This is how sure you need to be that the results you receive are actually statistically significant, and that the conclusion based on them is correct.
 Once you’ve decided that, you can calculate the alpha level, which is simply (1 – confidence level).
 The standard confidence level used is 95%, or 0.95.
 Hence, the standard alpha level is 5%, or 0.05.

 It’s important to choose the correct style of test to apply to your sample.
-This depends on the hypotheses you’re looking at, and the data that you’re using.
+This depends on the hypotheses you’re looking at, and the kind of data that you’re using.
 Some basic questions that can help you to decide which test to use are:

 - What level of measurement was used?